Here's How You Can Apply For A Verified Twitter Account

-Surely you've seen that little blue tick next to the Twitter name of your favourite actor, artist, or website.
+Surely you've seen that little blue check mark beside the Twitter name of your favorite actor, artist, or website.
 It means they're the real deal, not some copycat, impostor, or satirical account.
 For a long time, there wasn't any sort of application process for getting that verification badge.
-For the most part, the honour was only bestowed upon accounts that were considered of "public interest."
-This week, however, Twitter announced that finally, anyone is free to apply to have their account verified.
-This is what you need to do if you want that little blue tick alongside your name.
+For the most part, the honor was only bestowed upon accounts that were considered of "public interest."
+Yesterday, however, Twitter announced that finally, anyone is free to apply to have their account verified.
+This is what you need to do if you want that little blue check mark alongside your name.

 Before completing a necessary form, your account must include a verified phone number and email address along with a bio, a profile and header photo, a birth date (if you’re an individual), a website, and your privacy settings set to public.
 If you don't have those all set, don't even bother applying.